jerolon/Dlaeve_genome/README.md

 In this example, the read `1880c0f9-b3d2-4e41-a606-b3cf4de00428` aligns across two unigs `utig4-577` and `utig4-1953`, indicating a correct traversal that is used to patch the gap.
 The read spanning the gap is 46kb (46542) long.
-You then prepare a tab delimited `paths.gaf` file as follows: `Chr1 <utig4- 577<gapont1-1-len-46542-cov-3>utig4-1953 Hap`.
+You then prepare a tab delimited `paths.gaf` file as follows: `Chr1 <utig4-577<gapont1-1-len-46542-cov-3>utig4-1953 Hap`.
 Run Verkko again using `--paths path.gaf`.

 The resulting assembly will have all the gaps patched.
-###

 The final contig assembly is available at zenodo 10.5281/zenodo.15594897

 This file is doubly compressed to save space, first unzip to get a 2bit file:
 `gunzip derlae1_hic.2bit.gz`

-Then you can get the UCSC executables https://hpc.nih.gov/apps/Genome_Browser.html to get a fasta file and a file with the contig sizes:
+Then you can get the [UCSC executables](https://hpc.nih.gov/apps/Genome_Browser.html) to get a fasta file and a file with the contig sizes:

 `twoBitInfo derlae1_hic.2bit derLae1_hic.chrom.sizes`